cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 * Integrate with Keplr for browser-based players.
 * Create a new game.
 * Fetch a single game to be played.
-* Play on the game, single moves and double moves.
+* Play on the game, making single moves and double moves.

 ## Prepare the integration with the checkers blockchain